 Severe combined immunodeficiency diseases (SCID) are mostly characterized by the presence of recurrent bacterial infections, but they are rule out because they are other manifestations such as malignancies and recurrent viral, fungal, parasitic and opportunistic infections.

 B-cells deficiencies have a better prognosis if they can be treated with intravenous immunoglobulins (every few weeks) and subcutaneous infusion that is needed once or twice a week.
 T-cells deficiencies such as DiGeorge syndrome has a poor prognosis, but if thymus transplantation is successfully done, a better prognosis occurs.
 SCID has the poorest prognosis unless bone marrow transplantation is successfully performed.
-Immunodeficiency with some congenital disabilities can be treated with surgery and can attain a better prognosis by the concomitant administrations of immunotherapy (for example, use of immunomodulators).
-In general, for improving the quality of life of patients with primary immunodeficiencies a long-term treatment with antimicrobials, antiviral and/or antifungal drugs is needed.
+Immunodeficiency with some congenital disabilities can be treated with surgery and can attain a better prognosis by the concomitant administrations of immunotherapy (for example, the use of immunomodulators).
+In general, for improving the quality of life of patients with primary immunodeficiencies, long-term treatment with antimicrobials, antiviral, and/or antifungal drugs is needed.
 Most primary immunodeficiencies are rare and require personalized management, especially if gene mutations or a missing enzyme cause them.
-Currently, the use of gene therapy and stem cell transplantation offer a promising outcome that can be reflected a better prognosis.
+Currently, the use of gene therapy and stem cell transplantation offers a promising outcome that can be reflected in a better prognosis.